What Is Anti-Doping?

 Anti-doping constitutes a range of activities aimed at eliminating doping in sport as well as protecting clean athletes and the integrity and values of sport.
 To this end, it is the duty of all related personnel, not only the athletes, to concern themselves with and promote anti-doping activities.

-In 1999, the World Anti-Doping Agency (WADA) was established to promote international anti-doping activities in all sports, and later the World Anti-Doping Code was published as a set of universal rules of the international sports community.
-Anti-doping activities take place around the world under the Code.
+In 1999, the World Anti-Doping Agency (WADA) was established to promote international anti-doping activities in all sports, and later the World Anti-Doping Code was published as a set of universal regulations for the international sporting community.
+Anti-doping activities take place around the world under the regulations stipulated in the Code.

 The World Anti-Doping Code defines the following ten anti-doping rule violations: